• 10% OFF today's order with promo code March10

 Each NES test is scored on a scale of 100 to 300 points.
 In order to pass, you'll need to score at least 220 points on each exam.
 Individual states and school districts may set their required scores higher, though, so it's a good idea to check to see what score you'll need to earn in order to work as a teacher in your preferred area.
 This information can help guide your NES test prep and inform your study strategies.

-How to Prepare for Your NES Test
+How to Prepare for Your National Evaluation Series Test

 There's no one way to prepare for the NES, but studies repeatedly find that practice testing is one of the best forms of exam prep.
 By identifying exactly which topics and subject areas you struggle with, you'll be able to study smarter, not harder.
 NES exam practice tests are the ideal way to familiarize yourself with the content, pacing and format of the test – all from the convenience of your living room.